Evergreen: Efficient Claim Verification for Semantic Aggregates: Query Optimizations

-A verification query can contain multiple semantic operators, e.g., a semantic filter followed by a semantic map, each requiring a separate LLM call per tuple. \system\ reduces this cost by fusing consecutive semantic operators into a single operator.
-The fused semantic operator packs all prompts into a single LLM call and receives all results in a single response.
-It then applies the filter logic: if any filter expression evaluates to false, the tuple is discarded; otherwise, the map outputs are emitted.
+\textbf{Operator Fusion.} A verification query can contain multiple semantic operators, e.g., a semantic filter followed by a semantic map, each requiring a separate LLM call per tuple. \system\ reduces this cost by fusing consecutive operators, combining their prompts into a single LLM call.
+If any filter evaluates to false, the fused operator discards the tuple; otherwise, it emits the map outputs.

-When the fused operator contains a semantic filter, the scan operator that provides the total number $\ntuples$ of input tuples to aggregates can no longer be used.
-Placing the scan \emph{below} the fused operator would yield a pre-filter count that overstates the number of tuples the aggregate will observe.
-Placing the scan \emph{above} would execute the fused operator's LLM on every tuple before the aggregate begins since it is a pipeline breaker, defeating the purpose of early stopping.
-The optimizer therefore omits the scan when fusion is enabled.
-Without $\ntuples$, three capabilities described in earlier subsections become unavailable: (1) deterministic bounds based on the maximum achievable count or proportion, (2) scaling the proportion CI to a count CI for \texttt{count\_if()}, and (3) tighter CIs via sampling without replacement.
+When the fused operator contains a semantic filter, the cardinality scan operator---which provides an aggregate with the number $\ntuples$ of input tuples---is no longer used.
+This is because neither placement of the cardinality scan works: placing it \emph{below} the fused operator yields a pre-filter count that \emph{overstates} the number of tuples the aggregate will observe, while placing it \emph{above} executes the fused operator's LLM on \emph{every} tuple before the aggregate begins (since it is a pipeline breaker), defeating the purpose of early stopping.
+Without $\ntuples$, three capabilities described in Section~\ref{sec:verification-aware-optimizations} become unavailable: (1) deterministic bounds based on the maximum achievable count or proportion, (2) scaling the proportion CI to a count CI for \texttt{count\_if()}, and (3) tighter CIs via sampling without replacement.
 In such cases, the optimizer falls back to other optimizations that do not require knowing $\ntuples$.
-For instance, for cardinal claims with ``at least'' comparisons ($\ge$, $>$), the inability to scale the CI makes estimation unviable, so the optimizer applies relevance sorting regardless of the threshold $k$.
+For instance, the inability to scale the CI prevents estimation for $\exists_{\ge k}$ and $\exists_{> k}$ cardinal claims, so the optimizer applies relevance sorting regardless of the threshold $k$.
+Even though the stopping conditions that require $\ntuples$ are unavailable, operator fusion still reduces the total number of LLM calls.

 Fusing multiple prompts into a single LLM call may reduce output quality.
-Yet, based on our observations, verification queries usually only require a few semantic operators, with each having a fairly narrow scope.
-With so few narrowly scoped prompts and the current capabilities of LLMs, this combination reduces the number of LLM calls with minimal degradation in quality.
+Yet, based on our observations, verification queries usually require only a few narrowly scoped semantic operators.
+Given the current capabilities of LLMs, fusion thus reduces the number of LLM calls with minimal quality degradation.